Everyone talks about how trust is essential to every relationship, but what is it?

 The reason you think you can predict how someone will behave is in part because of their past behaviors and because of your own hormones.

-According to the authors of the book, “Testosterone, which was thought of as an inhibitor of trust, only shows decreases of trust only in men and a subgroup of women who displayed social naivety.”
+According to the book’s authors, “Testosterone, which was thought of as an inhibitor of trust, only shows decreases of trust only in men and a subgroup of women who displayed social naivety.”

 Besides hormones (neural transmitters), there are parts of the brain where the decision to trust/distrust is made.